Download the all-new Republic app:

 Advertisement

-In recent years, much of polarized Dutch debate about race has revolved around divisive children’s character Black Pete, who is often portrayed by white people wearing blackface makeup at celebrations each December marking Sinterklaas, a Dutch celebration of St. Nicholas.
+In recent years, much of the polarized Dutch debate about race has revolved around the divisive children’s character Black Pete, who is often portrayed by white people wearing blackface makeup at celebrations each December marking Sinterklaas, a Dutch celebration of St. Nicholas.

 Activist De Cuba said she hopes that protests inspired by Black Lives Matter will also tackle Black Pete this year.